How we protect your data

 - 2

-Your MCP connection URL contains your share key.
+Your manual MCP connection URL contains your share key.
 Anyone who obtains this URL can read your shared data.
 Treat it like a password.
 We warn you about this during setup and never display URLs in logs or analytics.

 - 3